Where can I get help completing the FAFSA?

 - Campus Employment and the Federal Work-Study Program are two direct work programs available to Pitt-Johnstown students.
 Work is available in many departments, offices, or the library on campus while learning skills that are beneficial to future employment.
 Working while in school offers many advantages such as time management, personal budgeting, and general work experience.

 Ready to Commit to Pitt-Johnstown?
 Submit your deposit by calling 814-269-7040, or online at https://www.johnstown.pitt.edu/paytuitiondeposit

 - Borrow conservatively, especially in the first year.
 Plan accordingly to keep debt manageable

 - Apply for loans for the entire year so you will not have to reapply in the spring term

-- You do not have to have been accepted to a school in order to file the FAFSA
+- You do not have to have been accepted to a school to file the FAFSA

-- October 1 – earliest date to apply for upcoming school year aid
+- October 1 – earliest date to complete the FAFSA for the upcoming school year

 - April 1 - Pitt-Johnstown Deadline For Institutional Aid

 - May 1 – Deadline For PA State Aid